sency-ai/smkit-ios-demo/Start3DSession.md

     //This function will be called with the user joints location.
     //Please notice the 2D joint location are for the video resoltion.
-    //Please notice that the 3D joint location are the distance from the camera func handlePositionData(poseData2D: [Joint:CGPoint]?, poseData3D: [Joint:SCNVector3]?, jointAnglesData: [LimbsPairs:Float]?){
+    //Please notice that the 3D joint location are the distance from the camera.
+    //Note: `poseData3D` will be `nil` if the user is too close to the camera.

+    func handlePositionData(poseData2D: [Joint:CGPoint]?, poseData3D: [Joint:SCNVector3]?, jointAnglesData: [LimbsPairs:Float]?){

     }